aristanetworks/avd/docs/howto/digital_twin/README.md

 **Example scenario:**

-- Production platform: `7050X3` with default uplink interfaces `Ethernet49/1, Ethernet40/1`
+- Production platform: `7050X3` with default uplink interfaces `Ethernet49/1, Ethernet50/1`
 - Digital Twin platform: `vEOS-lab` with default uplink interfaces `Ethernet1, Ethernet2`

 With `use_default_interfaces_of_digital_twin_platform: false` (default):

-- Digital Twin config will use `Ethernet49/1, Ethernet50/1`
+- Digital Twin config will use `Ethernet49/1, Ethernet50/1` as uplink interfaces

 With `use_default_interfaces_of_digital_twin_platform: true`:

-- Digital Twin config will use `Ethernet1, Ethernet2`
+- Digital Twin config will use `Ethernet1, Ethernet2` as uplink interfaces

 ## Platform-Specific Settings